hiepnguyenbg/Tekora-Online-Sales-Analysis/README.md

 # Assumptions and Caveats

-* **Imperfect Data Schema Normalization.** A separate `products` table should exist to prevent duplicates in the `orders` table.
-Moreover, since each order can have at most one status, the `order_status` table may be unnecessary.
-It also contains a redundant `purchase_ts` column.
 * **Refund Records.** No refunds were recorded in 2022, which represents an anomaly that requires further investigation.